prediqtiv/prediqtiv.github.io/trades-get/README.md

 Identify outliers or 'Black Swans' as they are occurring

+## Features

+* Gathers six data items for 390 minutes for 500 symbols or 1,181,700 data points from a data source plus 11 other useful data items for the 500 symbols and commits this to GitHub as 500 CSV files.
+* Handles errors, delays and transmissions issues moderately well
+* Run time is between twenty to thirty minutes with various speed-ups available
+* Keeps within most modest GitHub API registered developer usage limits.
+IE, incurs no usage charges.
+* All open source plain vanilla entry-level JavaScript

 ## Developer Notes

 Issue: JavaScript files hosted on GitHub Pages cannot be set to run at fixed time